UniversalDependencies/UD_Coptic-Scriptorium/README.md

   * CHANGELOG 2.1 -> 2.2

 Repository renamed from UD_Coptic to UD_Coptic-Scriptorium.
+Added 1 Corinthians 1-3, rearranged material from Mark to make contiguous documents in train/dev/test.

   * CHANGELOG 2.0 -> 2.1